DOF and Bokeh - Explained

 F=6.3, L=145mm, D=1m

 DOF stands for "depth of field".
-It is the maximal minus the minimal distance where an image is acceptably sharp.
+It is the maximum minus the minimum distance where an image is acceptably sharp.

-Bokeh is a word for the smoothness and blurriness of the background.
-We include also other details of the way that this blurriness looks into the concept of good Bokeh, like roundness and smooth light falloff of light specks.
-For a start, a creamy background is desired to make the subject stand out.
+Bokeh refers to the smoothness and blurriness of the background.
+We also include other details in the concept of pleasing Bokeh, such as roundness and smooth light falloff in light specks.
+A creamy background is desired to make the subject stand out.

 The picture above demonstrates both concepts.
 The DOF is large enough to cover much of the rose.
-But on the back and on the front of the flower, some blurriness can clearly be detected.
-I estimate the DOF to about 2cm.
+But on both the front and the back of the flower, blurriness is clearly visible.
+I estimate the DOF to be about 2cm.
 The background is creamy and blurry.
 You can see individual spotlights on the top.
-Such small, well-defined points of light become circles.
+Such pointy, well-defined points of light become circles.
 In fact, each point in the background becomes a circle of diffusion.
-The small white points at the upper edge of the image just show these circles more clearly.
+The white points at the top of the image just make these circles more visible.

 We need a bit of math to understand the effects of DOF and Bokeh.
-A point in infinity sends out light into the lens which is not focussed on the sensor plane, but spread out into a circle.
+A point in infinity sends light into the lens, which is not focused on the sensor plane but spreads out into a circle.
 The formula for the diameter of this circle of diffusion of a point at infinity is simply

 r = L² / (D-L)F

-Here, L is the focal length, D is the focussed distance and F the F-stop of the aperture.
-While the formula is the same for all sensors, it has different effects depending on the sensor size.
+Here, L is the focal length, D is the focused distance, and F is the F-stop of the aperture.
+While the formula is the same for all sensors, its effects differ depending on sensor size.
 For other sensors, we can use the "full frame equivalent" focal length and F-stop.
-Just multiply your focal length and F-stop with the crop factor to compare a camera with a "crop factor" to a "full frame" camera.
-The images on this page are taken on the Nikon Z5, a 36x24mm sensor.
+Just multiply your focal length and F-stop by the crop factor to compare a camera with a "crop factor" to a "full frame" camera.
+The images on this page were taken with the Nikon Z5, which uses a 36x24mm sensor.

-You can derive an approximation for the size of the Bokeh balls at infinity in percentage of the sensor diagonal.
+You can derive an approximation for the size of the Bokeh balls at infinity as a percentage of the sensor diagonal.

 Bokeh = L² / (200 FD)

-Here, L is in millimeter.
-It has to be entered full frame equivalent, as well as the F-stop F. The distance D is in meter.
+Here, L is in millimeters.
+It has to be entered as a full-frame equivalent, along with the F-stop.
+The distance D is in meters.

 You can find a DOF calculator on Photopills.
 For the math, see my EMT notebook.
-It does also contain a DOF calculator, which includes hyperfocal distance and size of Bokeh.
+It also includes a DOF calculator that shows the hyperfocal distance and the size of the Bokeh balls.

-A quick computation for the image above shows that the diameters of the circles of diffusion are about 1/6 of the sensor diameter.
-This agrees to the optical impression of the background in the image.
+A quick computation for the image above shows that the circles of diffusion are about 1/6 the sensor diameter.
+This agrees with the optical impression of the background in the image.

-The following formula for the DOF in front of the focussed subject is only an approximation, valid for small values of DOF and larger distances.
+The following formula for the DOF in front of the focused subject is only an approximation, valid for small DOF and large distances.

 DOF ~= a FD² / L²

-The factor "a" depends on your individual level of accepted blurriness.
+The factor "a" depends on your individual tolerance for blurriness.

-Actually, we prefer not to use the formulas for actual computations.
-We use them to see what happens if we change one factor in relation to another one.
+Actually, we prefer not to use the formulas or actual computations.
+We use them to see what happens when we change one factor relative to another.
 This is best illustrated by examples.

 Portraits